Hello! I’m assuming if you’re here that you probably know me, but just in case you don’t here’s a little info.

 Karen and I have been married since 2004, and as you can see from the content of the site, we love to travel.
 In fact, we met traveling.
 She’s definitely my better half.

 Since 2009, I’ve been working to help high schools ensure their students go on to choice-filled lives after graduation.
 Generally, that means 4-year college degrees, but we try to focus first and foremost on the interests of the young adult.
 The first three years of that time, I worked at KIPP, a national network of non-profit charter public schools.
-Since 2012, I’ve served as the chief college officer for the Noble Network of Charter Schools, a network like KIPP, except we’re Chicago only and serve almost exclusively high school students.
+From 2012-2019, I served as the chief college officer for the Noble Network of Charter Schools, a network like KIPP, except we’re Chicago only and serve almost exclusively high school students.
+Since August 2019, I’ve served as Noble’s President.
 Roughly 10% of all Chicago public high school students go to our schools.
 One way to say that is that I worry about the life outcomes of roughly 10% of the students in Chicago.
 That’s not true, though, because I worry about all of them.
 I also try to find ways to share anything we’ve learned with people serving students like ours all over the country.

 Even though I’m planning on blogging about topics related to this work, any opinions expressed here are mine and mine alone, and should not be construed as official positions of Noble.